SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-31-did-my-own-research.md

 ## Addendum 2022-Feb-05: New England snow divers

 People in the US look to New England when they think "crazy winter people".
-Here in New England, we look to Maine when we think "crazy winter people".
+Here in New England, we look to Maine when _we_ think "crazy winter people".

-It has come to my attention that a fellow Mainiac wanted to thank Nirav Shah for all he's done for public health in Maine, and did so in what I can only assume is typical Maine
+It has come to my attention that a fellow Mainiac wanted to thank Nirav Shah for all he's done for public health in Maine, and did so in what I can only assume is the typical Maine
 fashion:

 <blockquote class="twitter-tweet">